 Primary headaches include migraine, tension, and cluster headaches:

 - Tension-type headaches are the most common primary headache type.
 Tension headaches are more common in women than in men.
-According to the World Health Organization, one in every 20 people suffers from one of the primary headache types daily.
+According to the World Health Organization, one in every 20 people suffers daily from one of the primary headache types.

 - Migraine headaches are the second most common type of primary headache.
 Migraine headaches affect children as well as adults.
 Before puberty, men and women are equally affected by migraine headaches, but women are more affected than men after puberty.